kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 #### Producer/consumer model for targeting Mesh*Route in other policies

 For MeshRetry our producer/consumer makes sense since producer config is a suggestion from owner of the service.
-If consumer wants to override it because they don't want to retry, they just want to fail fast or the want to retry on bigger number of errors they can configure it by applying consumer policy.
+If consumer wants to override it because they don't want to retry, they just want to fail fast or they want to retry on bigger number of errors they can configure it by applying consumer policy.

 MeshRetry example: